Irish Wolfhound Breed Summary

 Friendly, Calm, Gentle, Loving and Devoted

 In terms of their appearance, they have a harsh and rough coat that covers the entirety of their bodies.
-Unfortunately, they are fairly hard to come by and anyone interested in sharing their home with one of these guys made need to go onto a waiting list.
+Unfortunately, they are fairly hard to come by and anyone interested in sharing their home with one of these guys may need to go onto a waiting list.

 Fun Fact: As well as being large, they also boast one of the longest histories of all dogs as well!